andruschka/baywatch/README.md

 	$cd /dir/to/project/baywatch/
 	$mrt

-This is a Tool for receiving Log- Messages via TCP (RsyslogD), parsing them with grok and saving to a MongoDB / monitoring them in your Web browser - IN REALTIME.
+This is a Tool for receiving Log- Messages via TCP (RsyslogD), parsing them with rgx and saving to a MongoDB / monitoring them in your Web browser - IN REALTIME.
 made with meteor <3

 ### Configuration for rsyslogd